[SDKs] Fix incompatibility between Python packages and newer virtualenv

 Figure out how to address this to improve the forward compatibility of our builds.

-#1 Updated by Brett Smith about 5 years ago
+#1 Updated by Brett Smith over 5 years ago

 I note that we try to tag our build version as